 Since the scope of the surrogate models developed is limited to the treatment of cattle leachate, only P releases from cattle organic waste will be considered for recovery.
 Additionally, as it is mentioned in the description of the model, only the phosphate fraction of phosphorus can be recovered through struvite precipitation.
 Data provided by IPNI NuGIS (International Plant Nutrition Institute (IPNI), 2012) report total manure generated, but do not report the breakdown of manure generated by different livestock sources.
 Therefore, the inventory of cattle for each HUC6 watershed reported by the U.S. Census of Agriculture is used (United States Department of Agriculture (USDA), 2019).
 To keep spatial consistency between data, the inventory of cattle was aggregated from HUC6 to HUC8 watershed level scaling by the fraction of area represented by each HUC8 basin over the total HUC6 area.
 The breakdown of cattle types in the U.S. Census of Agriculture is not available at watershed level, but it is available at state level.
-Therefore, the number of cattle heads is weighted by the fraction of milk and beef animals in the corresponding state. finally, the animals number for each type of cattle is calculated using the normalization values provided by Kellog et al. (2010) (United States Department of Agriculture, 2000).
-If the watershed is shared among several states, the average of the represented states is considered.
+Therefore, the number of cattle heads is weighted by the fraction of milk and

-Figure 5: Techno-ecological synergy (TES) metric values for HUC8 watersheds.
+Fig. 5.
+Techno-ecological synergy (TES) metric values for HUC8 watersheds.
 Red indicates watersheds with unbalanced agricultural phosphorus releases, and blue indicates watersheds with balanced agricultural phosphorus releases.
 White indicates watersheds with not available data.
+(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article.)